-- "SVC Mux" is an optional method by which a single signaling [3] channel (including the portion of the ILMI [4] MIB required for ATM address registration) provided by the ATM network may be shared across multiple FATE Endstations as presented in 'Multiplexing PVC and SVC Services' specification work in progress [5].
+- "SVC Mux" is an optional method by which a single signaling [3] channel (including the portion of the ILMI [4] MIB required for ATM address registration) provided by the ATM network may be shared across multiple FATE Endstations.
 In this scheme, each FATE UNI establishes signaling and ILMI channels upon the default VPI/VCI pair. - 2.
-"PVC Mux" is an optional method by which a set of permanent virtual circuits provided by the ATM network may be shared across multiple FATE Endstations as presented in 'Multiplexing PVC and SVC Services' specification work in progress [5].
+"PVC Mux" is an optional method by which a set of permanent virtual circuits provided by the ATM network may be shared across multiple FATE Endstations.
 With this protocol, FATE Endstations request (and later release) exclusive use of a given virtual circuit. - 3. "xDSL modem management" is an optional method by which command and status information is communicated between a FATE Endstation and a xDSL modem.
 Protocol messages might contain information about the status (up/down) of the xDSL link, the upstream and downstream link rate, xDSL power management state, and dual latency channel partitioning.
 This work item is for further study.